Esri/arcgis-maps-sdk-swift-samples/README.md

   touch .secrets
   ```

-2. Add your **API Key** to the secrets file aforementioned.
+2. Add your **API Key** to the aforementioned secrets file.
 Adding an API key allows you to access a set of ready-to-use services, including basemaps.

   ```sh
   echo ARCGIS_API_KEY_IOS=your-api-key >> .secrets